afterlogic/aurora-files-app-flutter/FLUTTER_2.10_README.md

 4. It remains to do:
 1) check the correctness of the color themes for different configurations
-2) check the correctness of the localizator
 3) check the yubico_flutter plugin (https://github.com/afterlogic/yubico_flutter )
-4) replace the self-written localizator package with a standard solution